-Video Conferences are a bonus of being a member of our online community.
-In the video conferences, the topic is discussed and attending members can participate in the discussion and get their questions answered.
+Video Conferences are a bonus of being a member of one of our online communities.
+In each video conference, the topic is discussed and attending members can participate in the discussion and get their questions answered.

 We Have Streamlined Our Support Resources!